Mollie O'Callaghan

 Mollie Grace O'Callaghan (born 2 April 2004) is an Australian swimmer and the reigning Olympic champion in the 200 m freestyle.
 She was the 2023 world champion in the women's 100m and 200m freestyle individual events, and part of the world champion 4 × 100 m and 4 × 200 m Australian women's relay teams together with 4 × 100 m mixed relay team.
-She currently holds the world record in the women's individual 200m freestyle.
+She former held the world record in the long course 200 m freestyle, and currently holds the world record for the short course 200 m freestyle.

 O'Callaghan also won two gold and one bronze medals at the 2020 Summer Olympics as a heats swimmer in relay events and gold medal in the 200 m freestyle and 4 × 100 metre freestyle relay at the 2024 Summer Olympics.

 Career

-2020 Summer Olympics
+2021

 O'Callaghan swam for the Australian team in the preliminaries of all three women's relays at the 2020 Summer Olympics in Tokyo, receiving two gold medals and one bronze for her contribution.
-Swimming the 1st leg for Australia in the heats of the 4 × 100 metre freestyle relay, she posted a time of 53.08 and received a gold medal after the Australian team won the final.
+Swimming the 1st leg for Australia in the heats of the 4×100 m freestyle relay, she posted a time of 53.08 and received a gold medal after the Australian team won the final.

-In the 4 × 200 metre freestyle relay preliminaries, O'Callaghan swam a junior world record of 1:55.11 when swimming the lead off leg.
-Her time would have placed her fifth in the 200 metre freestyle final.
+In the 4×200 m freestyle relay preliminaries, O'Callaghan swam a junior world record of 1:55.11 when swimming the lead off leg.
+Her time would have placed her fifth in the 200 m freestyle final.
 However, because the Australian coaches had previously decided to use four fresh swimmers in the final, O'Callaghan was not selected for the final where Australia finished third.

-In a heat of the 4 × 100 metre medley relay, O'Callaghan again posted a competitive time; her anchor leg split was 52.35, only 0.24 seconds slower than the fastest freestyle split in the final by Cate Campbell.
+In a heat of the 4×100 m medley relay, O'Callaghan again posted a competitive time; her anchor leg split was 52.35, only 0.24 seconds slower than the fastest freestyle split in the final by Cate Campbell.